Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Tuart Hill - Joondanna SA2 has an income above the national average.
-The median assessed income is $60,941 and the average income stands at $74,236.
-In contrast, Greater Perth's figures show a median income of $60,748 and an average income of $80,248.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates for Tuart Hill - Joondanna SA2 would be approximately $66,804 (median) and $81,378 (average) as of September 2025.
-Census 2021 income data indicates that personal income ranks at the 77th percentile ($991 weekly), while household income sits at the 40th percentile.
-Distribution data shows that the $1,500 - 2,999 bracket dominates with 32.7% of residents (4,797 people).
-This aligns with the surrounding region where this cohort likewise represents 32.0%.
-Housing affordability pressures are severe, with only 82.8% of income remaining, ranking at the 40th percentile.
-The area's SEIFA income ranking places it in the 6th decile.
+AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the Tuart Hill - Joondanna SA2 is above the national average, with the median assessed at $60,941 while the average income stands at $74,236.
+This contrasts with Greater Perth's figures of a median income of $60,748 and an average income of $80,248.
+Based on Wage Price Index growth of 9.62% since FY-23, current estimates would be approximately $66,804 (median) and $81,378 (average) as of September 2025.
+Census 2021 income data shows personal income ranks at the 77th percentile ($991 weekly), while household income sits at the 40th percentile.
+Distribution data shows the $1,500 - 2,999 bracket dominates with 32.7% of residents (4,797 people), aligning with the surrounding region where this cohort likewise represents 32.0%.
+Housing affordability pressures are severe, with only 82.8% of income remaining, ranking at the 40th percentile and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income